-2) One small piece of orange pipe cleaner and one small piece of black pipe cleaner.
+2) One small strand of orange pipe cleaner and one small strand of black pipe cleaner.

-3) A black ball pen, a tiny amount of orange paint (acrylic is fine), and a very fine paint brush.
+3) A black ball pen, a dab of orange paint (acrylic is fine), and a very fine paint brush.

 4) A pair of wire cutters and a pair of pliers.